 The term “Asian Handicap” was invented by journalist Joe Saumarez Smith in November 1998.
 He was asked by an Indonesian bookmaker, Joe Phan, to provide an English name of the betting method that was colloquially known as ‘Hang Cheng betting’ in Indonesia.

 Asian Handicap is a popular form of sports betting where the punter has the option to place their bets on the home or away team and to eliminate the need for a draw.
-However, the favourites need to win by a certain margin to be considered as a winning bet.

 How to do Asian Handicap Betting